BMCARDONA/deep_work_tracker/README.md

 _Note: a date in the “Date” column should be in the format `MM-DD-YYYY`._

-4. In your `MONTH_YEAR` directory, run the following script:
+4. In your duplicated `MONTH_YEAR` directory, run the following script:

 ```
 python update_monthly_summary.py